fandreuz/open-data-repository-server/presentation/slides.md

 ### Collection ID

-A dataset is identified by the schema and its name.
+A collection is identified by the schema and the collection name.
 The last part of the URN is omitted since it's not needed.

 ### Example